 This traditional Spanish vegetable paella recipe is one of my favorites.
-It's typical from Murcia, where they still make paellas on an open fire!
+It's a typical dish from Murcia, where they still make paellas on an open fire!
 This is a vegetarian paella recipe, and the perfect addition to your next barbecue.

 Whether you call it paella or not, we all agree that Spanish rice dishes can be exceptionally good.
+This easy vegetable paella recipe is a bit different than the "classic" paella, but the earliest Spanish paellas were actually made with rabbit and snails--no seafood or chorizo in sight!

 My favorite Spanish paellas come from the region of Murcia, where gigantic paella pans are set atop burning grapevines and used to make some of the most delicious family-style meals imaginable.